dvargas92495/constancy.fund/README.md

 1. `/enums` - This stores all hardcoded data.
 1. `/external` - Third party scripts that we are integrating directly instead of loading in the script tag.
 1. `/routes` - This stores all of our frontend pages mapped to URL routes.
+1. `/server` - The entry point for our web app on AWS
 1. `/util` - Functions that are used on both the front end and the backend

 The rest of the files here are part of Remix's boilerplate.
 There are three additional directories that should rarely see changes: